luancarvalhomartins/PyAutoFEP/README.md

 ```

 ## Documentation
+### Manual
 [PyAutoFEP manual](https://github.com/luancarvalhomartins/PyAutoFEP/blob/master/docs/Manual.pdf) describes in detail its functions and options.

+### Tutorials
-A tutorial using the Farnesoid X receptor and a series of rigid binders is available.
-We plan to add more tutorials, covering specific aspects of PyAutoFEP using in the near future.
+- [Farnesoid X receptor tutorial](https://github.com/luancarvalhomartins/PyAutoFEP/tree/master/docs/tutorial01) - A tutorial using the Farnesoid X receptor and a series of rigid binders is available.

+(_We plan to add more tutorials, covering specific aspects of PyAutoFEP in the near future._)

 ## Issues & pull requests
 Issues and pull requests are welcome.
 When filling a GitHub issue, please include as much details as possible.
 Inputs and verbose outputs are also useful (if available/relevant).
 And thanks for reporting bugs!